getpelican/pelican/docs/pelican-themes.rst

 """""""""""""""""""

--h, --help                              Show the help an exit
+-h, --help                              Show the help and exit

 -l, --list                              Show the themes already installed